mutable-learning/notes/pages/Backup and Recovery.md

 	- check that backups are correctly made regularly
 	- have a clear set of instructions for restoring systems from backup
 	- periodically run the restoration process in an environment that resembles the live one as closely as possible
-	- make sure backup media is protected from loss, damage and is stored securely
+	- make sure backup media is protected from loss, damage and is stored securelylo